DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/README.md

 #### Running the Jupyter Notebooks

-We provide a set of Jupyter notebooks to help you get started with data analysis and model training.
+We provide a set of Jupyter notebooks to help you get started.
 To run the notebooks, execute the following command:

 ```bash
 cd src && pip install jupyterlab && python -m jupyterlab
 ```

 Then, you can find the notebooks in the `notebooks` directory.

+To understand the notebooks, we recommencement you to skim through the [Documentation](https://github.com/DigitalProductInnovationAndDevelopment/Security-Findings-Recommender-System/blob/main/Documentation.md).

 ### Note